 Thirty years of caged torture locked into a metal jacket failed to crush this beautiful brown bear’s spirit.
-After his rescue, Oliver survived major abdominal surgery in the back of the truck that was bringing him home to Chengdu.
-Three years on, Oliver is miraculously still with us.
-It is heartwarming to see this old, old bear as he shuffles out into his enclosure to enjoy the freedom he has finally found after his long, hard life.
+After his rescue in 2010, Oliver survived major abdominal surgery in the back of the truck that was bringing him home to Chengdu.
+Miraculously, this old, old bear spent four and a half wonderful years with us before we had to say goodbye.
+It is heartwarming to remember Oliver as he shuffled out into his enclosure to enjoy the freedom he had finally found after his long, hard life.

 One of our newly rescued bears, Peter had been locked for years in one of the smallest cages we’ve ever seen.
 Shy and anxious as a result, Peter is gradually settling into his new home in Chengdu and becoming calmer with every day that passes.
 Named after UK actor Peter Egan, our Peter bear is bright, curious and bravely embracing his new life as a happy, active bear.